wright-group/WrightTools/paper/paper.md

 Conceptually, these correspond to independent (scanned) dimensions---"variables" and dependent (measured) signals---"channels".
 Channels typically contain measured signals from all of the different sensors that are employed simultaniously during a MDS experiment.
 Variables contain coordinates of different light manipulation hardware that are scanned against eachother to make up an MDS experiment.
-All variables are recorded, including coordinates for hardware that is not actually moved during that experiment (an array with one unique value) or other independent variables, such as lab time.
+All variables are recorded, including coordinates for hardware that are not actually moved during that experiment (an array with one unique value) or other independent variables, such as lab time.

 There can be many variables that change in the context of a single MDS experiment.
-The typical spectroscopist only really cares about a small subset of these variables, but exactly what subset matters may change as different strategies are used to explain the measurement.
+The typical spectroscopist only really cares about a small subset of these variables, but exactly what subset matters may change as different strategies are used to explore the measurement.
-Furthermore, it is often useful to "combine" mutiple variables using simple algebraic relationships to exploit the natural symmetry of many MDS experiments and to draw comparisons between different members of the MDS family. [@NeffMallonNathanA2017a]
+Furthermore, it is often useful to "combine" multiple variables using simple algebraic relationships to exploit the natural symmetry of many MDS experiments and to draw comparisons between different members of the MDS family. [@NeffMallonNathanA2017a]
-In light of these details, ``WrightTools`` provides a high-level ``Axis`` class that allows users to transparently define which variables, or variable relationships, are important to them.
+In light of these details, ``WrightTools`` provides a high-level ``Axis`` class that allows users to transparently define which variables, variable relationships, and unit conventions are important to them for representation and manipulation.
 Each ``Axis`` contains an ``expression``, which dictates its relationship with one or more variables.
 Given 5 variables with names [``'w1'``, ``'w2'``, ``'wm'``, ``'d1'``, ``'d2'``] , example valid expressions include ``'w1'``, ``'w1=wm'``, ``'w1+w2'``, ``'2*w1'``, ``'d1-d2'``, and ``'wm-w1+w2'``.
 Users may treat axes like multidimensional arrays, using ``__getitem__`` syntax and slicing, but axes do not themselves contain arrays.
 Instead, the appropriate axis value at each dataset coordinate is computed on-the-fly using the given expression.
-Users may at any time change their axes by simply ``transform``ing their dataset using new expressions.
+Users may at any time change their axes by simply calling ``transform`` with new expressions.

 ``WrightTools`` offers a suite of data manipulation tools with MDS in mind.
 Users can access portions of their data using high-level methods like ``chop``, ``split``, and ``clip``.